akhiljacobjohn/flexapp/README.md

-# atlas
+# localtym

-Atlas - Discover Local Businesses and Essential Services in your area.
+Localtym - Discover what's new in your local area